-As we finished off our meal with the delightfully light Milky Rose Lychee Mochi – a perfectly chilled bite covered in super-soft coconut flakes topped with bright pink rose petals – I started to realize what Sutton had meant.
+As we finished off our meal with the delightfully light Milky Rose Lychee Mochi – a perfectly chilled bite of super-soft coconut flakes topped with bright pink rose petals – I started to realize what Sutton had meant.

 No matter how many years you end up notching on your New Yorker card, Manhattan will never stop surprising you - as long as you let it.
 There is always a secret bodega burrito to uncover, a Momofuku restaurant to save up for.
 But there is also the brick walls of your first starter place, the slice shops of your first broke dates.

-Pang said that, in Malaysia, kopitiams are meant to feel like second homes.
+Pang said that, in Malyasia, kopitiams are meant to feel like second homes.
 Kopitiam sure does, three thousand miles away from my own.